 Extra Tuition Assistance

 Some branches even make additional education funding available for spouses, and many spouses' clubs run scholarship programs that may be able to help.

-Moreover, more and more colleges and universities are offering discounted programs for military, veterans and their families.
+More and more colleges and universities are offering discounted programs for military, veterans and their families.
 A fantastic example is Syracuse University's Veterans Career Transition Program.
-Not only can you take classes that can lead to actual licensing, you can get the soft skills you will need for a job search too.
+Not only can you take classes that can lead to actual licensing, but you can also get the soft skills you will need for a job search, too.
 All remotely, from wherever you are.

 If you're looking for scholarships to help ease the burden of tuition, make sure you use Military.com's scholarship finder to help make ends meet.

 Make School Easier